 - The final report will indicate if the software can be released or not.

-Question: What are the steps you would follow once you find the error?
+90. What are the steps you would follow once you find the error?

-- Recreate the error
+- Recreate the error.

 - Take a screenshot of the error.

-- Log the error
+- Log the error.

-- This is done after functional testing.
+- To complement functional testing.

-- In mission-critical pages
+- In mission-critical pages.

-Question: What is functional system testing?
+94. What is functional system testing?

 Answer: Independent testers are not biased and detect errors at the same time.

-Question: What is typically the most significant reason to use risk to drive testing efforts?
+96. What is typically the most significant reason to use risk to drive testing efforts?

 Answer: This is because it is not feasible to test everything.

-Answer: Security testing
+Answer: Security testing.

-Question: What can static analysis not find
+98. What can static analysis not find?

-Answer: Memory leaks
+Answer: Memory leaks.

-Question: What are the experienced-based testing techniques?
+99. What are the experience-based testing techniques?